The History of Ashtanga

 Yoga Korunta & Ants - myth

-How, then, did the influential asana practice of Ashtanga Vinyasa Yoga originate?
+How then did the asana practice of Ashtanga Vinyasa Yoga originate?

 The story goes that Krishnamacharya and Pattabhi Jois were at the University of Calcutta in the 1930s, studying Sanskrit scriptures, when they came across a bundle of palm leaves known as the Yoga Korunta.
 On these palm leaves, it is said, were the outlines of what would become the six series of Ashtanga Vinyasa yoga as taught by Pattabhi Jois.
 Myth has it that the Yoga Korunta was later eaten up by ants, never to reveal its secrets.
 Originally, Ashtanga Vinyasa Yoga was taught by Pattabhi Jois in Mysore, India.
 In 1948, Jois established the Ashtanga Yoga Research Institute in Mysore, which is now known as the K Pattabhi Jois Ashtanga Yoga Institute.
 Only as late as 1975 did Pattabhi Jois travel to the West (California, USA) to teach his first Ashtanga Vinyasa workshop overseas.
 Larry Shultz, among the other first western practitioners studied with him for over 7 years.

 Pattabhi Jois spent more than 70 years of his life dedicated to practicing and teaching Ashtanga Vinyasa yoga.
-In 2011, he passed away from natural causes.
 In his words we keep on with the "Practice - and all is coming"

 Eastern science for western practitioners

-Shifting the philosophy that one pose had to be completed perfectly before the next was given; he (Larry Schultz) created a sequence of postures that brought advanced poses to all levels of practitioners, allowing for modifications.
+Shifting the philosophy that one pose had to be completed perfectly before the next was given; Larry Schultz created a sequence of postures that brought advanced poses to all levels of practitioners.
+Larry liberated the hierarchy inside the yoga room and yoga practice.
+He realized the power of modifications.
 His shift in the tradition was sparked by the reality of taking an eastern science and introducing it to western thinkers.
-The practice had to be fun and accessible to all, while maintaining its scientific powers of healing, energizing and rejuvenating.
+The practice could be fun and accessible to all, while maintaining its scientific powers of healing, energizing and rejuvenating.